conan-io/docs/reference/conanfile/methods.rst

 - **srcdirs**: List of relative paths (starting from the package root) of directories in which to find sources (like .c, .cpp).
 By default it is empty.
 It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too).
+- **build_modules**: List of relative paths to build system related utility module files created by the package.
+Used by CMake generators to export *.cmake* files with functions for consumers.
 - **defines**: Ordered list of preprocessor directives.
 It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries:
 - **cflags**, **cxxflags**, **sharedlinkflags**, **exelinkflags**: List of flags that the consumer should activate for proper behavior.